greenfirn/Docker-Events/docker_events_README.txt

-RigCloud docker_events_universal Script – Installation & Layout Guide
+docker_events_universal Script – Installation & Layout Guide

 This document describes how to install and operate the modularized docker_events_universal script used by RigCloud to automatically start and stop